teja137/navTech/README.md

-Thank you for the intreview navTech team, hoping for Good news.
+Thank you for the interview navTech team, hoping for Good news.
 Have a great time.